wxyz-abcd/node-haxball/README.md

     - `newPing = modifyPlayerPing(playerId, ping, customData)`: set player's `ping`. `customData` is an optional data object returned from `room.modifyPlayerPingBefore`. host-only.
     - `newPing = modifyClientPing(ping, customData)`: set current player's `ping`. `customData` is an optional data object returned from `room.modifyClientPingBefore`. client-only.
     - `newFrameNo = modifyFrameNo(frameNo, customData)`: set current player's `frameNo`. causes your player to look laggy to your opponents, especially on extrapolated clients. `customData` is an optional data object returned from `room.modifyFrameNoBefore`. client-only.
-    - `acceptEvent = onOperationReceived(obj, msg, globalFrameNo, clientFrameNo, customData)`:  runs for each message received from clients. `obj` is the operation type object, `msg` is the original message. you may modify `msg`'s contents here as you wish. `customData` is an optional data object returned from `room.onBeforeOperationReceived`. `return true` -> accept event, `return false` -> block message from being processed, `throw exception` -> break message sender player's connection. host-only.
+    - `acceptEvent = onOperationReceived(type, msg, globalFrameNo, clientFrameNo, customData)`:  runs for each message received from clients. `type` is the type of the operation, `msg` is the original message. you may modify `msg`'s contents here as you wish. `customData` is an optional data object returned from `room.onBeforeOperationReceived`. `return true` -> accept event, `return false` -> block message from being processed, `throw exception` -> break message sender player's connection. host-only.

   - `callbacks`:
     - `initialize(room)`: only called once while creating or joining a room, or during a call to `Room.updatePlugin`.